Have you ever wondered if you get Windows programs to run on your Chromebook?

 Now, another brand has made another emulator.

 It’s another Windows emulator that’ll get it running on any Chrome OS device.
-You can check out their app on the Google Play Store.
 It’s clearly stated that the main purpose of their app is to get Windows on your Chromebook.

 That’s nice and all.
 For those who still want Windows, this is for you.